link1905/system-design-101/content/docs/system-administration/system-recovery.md

 s.m -> s.wal: 2.
 Log the operation
 ```

-As we've said,
-the **WAL** file can grow exceptionally and take a lot of time to recover.
+As previously mentioned, the WAL file can grow exceptionally large and make recovery times long.
+Checkpoints are crucial here:
-Thanks to checkpoints,
-we can remove the old log lines to significantly reduce the file's size.
+- **Truncate the WAL**: Old log lines preceding the last successful checkpoint can be removed or archived, significantly reducing the WAL file's active size.
+- **Speed up Recovery**: In case of a crash, the system can restore its state from the latest checkpoint on disk and then only needs to replay WAL entries *after* that checkpoint to recover subsequent changes.

-For example, we have a **WAL** of 5 logs:
+For example, if a WAL has 5 log entries:

 ```d2
 l: Log {